AI in construction - use cases from practice

 Technology description

 Autonomous construction machines can carry out defined tasks independently.
-These machines are equipped with a variety of sensors such as LiDAR, radar and cameras that record their surroundings in real time.
-By integrating artificial intelligence (AI) and machine learning algorithms, they can detect obstacles, plan a work strategy and navigate safely - without the need for a human operator to be on site.
+These machines are equipped with a variety of sensors such as lidar, radar and cameras that record their surroundings in real time.
+By integrating artificial intelligence (AI) and machine learning algorithms, they can recognize obstacles, plan a work strategy and navigate safely without the need for a human operator to be on site.

 Conclusion